gorakraj/earlyexit_onnx/README.md

 -------------------
 **Current Status (for future users):**

 The project goal was to convert these codebases into .onnx formats.
-At the moment papers 6 and 9 have .onnx files and the netwrok schematic can be viewed using the Netron viewer (https://github.com/lutzroeder/netron).
+At the moment papers 6 and 9 have .onnx files and the network schematic can be viewed using the Netron viewer (https://github.com/lutzroeder/netron).

 The onnx export for paper 1 is nearly complete - there are just some parts of msdnet that need to be adapted for it to work.
 Error messages will be included as well.